 As with other Philodendron varieties, the Prince of Orange belongs to the Araceae family and has its roots in South America.
 It is a ground-level plant that is accustomed to living under the canopy of taller trees.
 This means that your Prince of Orange loves any environment that mimics tropical weather — high humidity, warm temperatures, and partial shade are your Philodendron’s best friend.

-With its stunning form, it would be a shame not to display this gorgeous Philodendron variety.
 Its compact size and self-heading structure make the Prince of Orange suitable as a potted ornamental houseplant.
 When given proper care, a fully grown Philodendron Prince of Orange can reach a height of 60cm indoors.

-How to identify the Philodendron Prince of Orange vs. other varieties
+The Philodendron Prince of Orange vs. other varieties

 When you’re surrounded by fabulous fronds of the same hue, how will you know which Philodendron is which?